TokenScript-Framework/papers/src/faq/FAQs.md

 For users who want to trade these smart tokens, they need to create a crypto wallet and link the tokens they own through their Web 2.0 identity to a wallet address.
 This linkage can be done on-demand, ensuring that the number of transactions is not more than if the user had acquired the token using a crypto wallet from the outset.

 In the final stage, users with a smart wallet have a runtime environment for smart token logic, similar to how the Smart Layer executes network-side token logic.
 They can perform more complex tasks, such as participating in multi-party computations to determine the recommended shopping list by using a health token in the wallet, while accessing Online shopping This represents the highest level of integration.

+## Does the Smart Layer aim to counter the issues of the current centralized web model by giving users more control over their personal data and their interactions with both centralized and decentralized technologies?

+Absolutely, the Smart Layer addresses issues on two fronts.

+Firstly, it empowers users by giving them more control over their personal data and their interactions with both centralized and decentralized technologies.
+This is achieved by leveraging the power of smart tokens, which enable a more user-centric and privacy-preserving web experience.
+Users can dictate the level of their interaction with various technologies and services, thereby reducing unnecessary data collection and enhancing user autonomy.

+Secondly, the Smart Layer also addresses the limitations of the current centralized model from a market perspective.
+The centralization model not only compromises user privacy and control but also stifles market innovation.
+It leads to a situation where a few tech giants dominate, limiting the diversity and competition that are essential for a healthy market.
+This is reflected in the "Limit of 3" problem, where most websites are limited to [three primary types of integrations](../concept/LimitOf3.mdita).
+By providing a decentralized framework for integration, the Smart Layer can break this deadlock, fostering a more vibrant and innovative web ecosystem.

 ## Is Smart Layer proprietary?
 Who is the owner?
 Who builds it?
 Is there a DAO?